Zillexit Software

 But you know what’s less exciting?
 Explaining to customers why their payment data got compromised.

 I keep it simple.
-If a platform doesn’t meet security standards out of the box, I don’t use it.
+If a platform doesn’t meet security standards right away, I’m not using it.
 Your customers trust you with their money.
 That’s not something you gamble with.

 Most payment systems are a mess.